pankale2/custqual/.github/copilot/instructions.md

 ## Deployment
 - Package as executable using PyInstaller
 - Ensure all dependencies are properly included
+- Only add folders (e.g., static, templates) to PyInstaller if they exist
 - Maintain in-memory processing to avoid file system permission issues